-- Input fields have a tabindex attribute with a positive value which means that they are first encountered on the page when Tab is pressed as it is noted in the case of the "Create Account" form.
+Input fields have a tabindex attribute with a positive value which means that they are first encountered on the page when Tab is pressed as it is noted in the case of the "Create Account" form.
 This creates a very confusing focus order for keyboard users.
-In the case of the "Email verification code" field that appears in a modal dialog, the tabindex="1" makes the form unreachable after exiting the field. - A reCAPTCHA test that expires in two minutes must be passed in order to submit the form.
-Due to the component's accessibility issues and the form's problems overall, such a task will be challenging for users of assistive technology. - No feedback is provided when updates occur, such as the presence of a loading animation, or the addition of a disclaimer text when the user checks the "I have read and accept the IEEE Privacy Policy" checkbox.
+In the case of the "Email verification code" field that appears in a modal dialog, the tabindex="1" makes the form unreachable after exiting the field.